Repurposed wooden signs

 I used my smallest lettering brushes for some of the words and patiently painted the letters.
 The simple illustrations were painted last.

-Handmade signs in Dundee
+Handmade signs in sunny Dundee

 Summerhouse signs Dundee